hypercore-protocol/docs/README.md

 ## APIs
 For more detailed info about APIs, and specific usage examples, it's best to jump directly to the GitHub repos for the various modules in this org.

+You can could also use the [Hyper SDK](https://github.com/datproject/sdk#readme) which puts the main modules together and works out of the box in Node and the web.